 How many people work at the shelter?

 One shelter manager and five shelter relief staff are responsible for shelter coverage at all times.

 How safe is the shelter?

 The door to the shelter remains locked at all times.
 An alarm system is in place and alerts law enforcement if windows/doors are opened once the alarm is activated.
-The location of the shelter is confidential and no one other than staff or residents can enter the shelter unless prior approval/notification is received by the Executive Director.
+The location of the shelter is confidential and no one other than staff or residents can enter the shelter unless prior approval/notification is received by the Shelter Manager.
 100% of residents upon exit report feeling “safe or very safe” while at the shelter.